ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphere_80_upgrade.md

    When you are upgrading the ESXi hosts, consider the following information:
    * After you import the ISO file, vCenter Server might indicate that the image is "Incompatible" due to an unsupported Trusted Platform Module (TPM) version.
 For more information, see [ESXi upgrade fails from 7.x to 8.x due to unsupported TPM version](https://knowledge.broadcom.com/external/article/368511/esxi-upgrade-fails-from-7x-to-8x-due-to.html){: external}.
    * Proceed with the upgrade and ignore the incompatibility warning.
-It is safe to proceed because you are not using TPM functionality.
+It is safe to proceed because you are not using TPM functions.
    * After the upgrade, vCenter Server might flag a TPM compatibility error for your hosts.
 You can suppress this error.
 IBM's deployment automation already suppresses it for newly created clusters.

 3. **Verify the RAID firmware and drivers (Cascade Lake only).** After you upgrade the ESXi hosts, verify that the RAID firmware and drivers are at the appropriate level.